 Appreciating the efforts of the newspaper, Dr C B Pandey, teacher, Army Public School Danapur, said, "I thank Prabhat Khabar for this initiative that will increase competitiveness among the school students and therefore, the general quality of education in Bihar."

 Another teacher from Don Bosco School Patna said, "We are proud to see our students being felicitated on the big stage.
 It's a moment of great pride when your students do well - it makes all the teaching relevant and worthwhile."

 Commenting on the relevance of Pratibha Sammaan, K K Goenka, managing director, Neutral Publishing House, said, "Through this event, we have tried to create a connect with the student community.
 In Bihar itself, we covered 38 districts.
-At the felicitation ceremony, most of the students turned up with their parents and we connected with the whole family, creating a very strong brand value for Prabhat Khabar."Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+At the felicitation ceremony, most of the students turned up with their parents and we connected with the whole family, creating a very strong brand value for Prabhat Khabar."Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days